CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 We have a big team here, [so check them out](../../information/staff)

-Mentioning anyone specifically other them Tim Richards, our Course Overmind, would be playing favourites.
+Mentioning anyone specifically other than Tim Richards, our Course Overmind, would be playing favourites.

 ## What is this Class?